11.5 hours per week (plus sick/annual leave cover and occasional Saturday mornings)

 Why not come to the Carers’ Forum

-Six members of the Patient Participation Group (PPG) ‘Friends of Carers’ run a bi-monthly session at Appletree Medical practice, where coffee/tea and biscuits are served.
+Derbyshire Carers Association (DCA), with the help of members of the Patient Participation Group (PPG) ‘Friends of Carers’ run a bi-monthly session at The Weston Centre, where coffee/tea and biscuits are served.
 The aim is to befriend the carers, listen to their concerns and wherever possible to find speakers to answer their queries and for them to haveinput into the system.
 So far we have had speakers from Derbyshire Carers’ Association and Social Services, one speaking about ‘Care Allowances’ and one about ‘Assessment Criteria’.
 Other speakers are planned for the future.

-If you are a registered ‘carer’ you will be made very welcome at our bi-monthly forums, which are held on a Wednesday at the Surgery.
+If you are a registered ‘carer’ you will be made very welcome at our bi-monthly forums, which are held on a Tuesday at The Weston Centre, Duffield.
 (If you have not yet registered as a carer with the surgery, please complete the online form).
 Come on your own or bring the ‘cared for’ person with you.
 Tea/coffee and biscuits will be served.
 The next forum is on: